nickthorpe71/grokking-simplicity-summary/README.md

 ```

 #### Filter
-Iterate over a datastructure and filter out any elements that don't pass the given condition.
+Iterate over a data structure and filter out any elements that don't pass the given condition.
-Javascript comes with a built in array method for filter but you can wirte a custom filter function as well.
+Javascript comes with a built-in array method for filter but you can write a custom filter function as well.

 **filter array example**
 ```js